tonghuikang/swe-sharing/slides.md

 - Startups and SMEs - Teralytics, Versafleet, KeyReply, Traverse
 - Academia - Research Officers, PhD programmes

-Not all companies above offer Software Engineering roles for fresh graduates
+Not all companies above offer Software Engineering roles for fresh graduates in Singapore

 ---